gastrader/GPTextension/README.md

 ## Features

-This application takes an OpenAI API key and allows users to easily paste code from their browser to do 1 of 4 functionalities:
+This application  leverages the OpenAI API to streamline common tasks for users.
+The application offers four key functionalities:
 1) Respond to emails.
-2) Summarize long texts.
+2) Summarize long text/articles.
-3) Answer questions.
+3) Answer general questions.
-4) Professionalize wording.
+4) Transform your sentences into professional language.

 ![Untitled design (3)](https://github.com/gastrader/GPTextension/assets/37260212/16cbfaf8-9a26-4517-ab98-bdcd35e677c5)

 This allows users to quickly utilize the GPT functionality during standard every day operations.
-Whether they need to quickly summarize an article or help them write a more professional message to their manager, this chrome extension can help.
+Whether they need to quickly summarize an article or help them write a more professional message to their manager, this chrome extension seamlesslu integrates into their workflows.